AKIVISHNU473/M2-EmbSys/Major_Project/5_Reports/README.md

      2 ->  when ever the water reaches the certain level it detects .
      3 -> It will detect by the Ultrasonic sensor which is having transmitter and reciever .
      4 -> If water reaches threshold it detects and elerts us.

+   # RESULT:
+      1 The automatic water level controller has been successfully designed and developed.
+The servo motor  is turned off and on according to the water levels.
+      2  Compared to other conventional methods, the automatic water level controller shows excellent performance with its reliable technology.
+      3  It is cheaper and durable.
+      4  The automatic water level controller is a promising controller in terms of system response in water level control with respect to the non-linearity introduced by pumps andsensors.
+      5  The experimental model was made according to the circuit diagram and the results were as expected.

  # Requirements